drshahizan/research-design/proposal/proposal24251/alxtan/Readme.md

   </tr>
 </table>

-## Title: Sentiment Analysis of journalistic news articles using BiLSTM
+## Title: Sentiment Analysis of journalistic news articles using Recurrent Neural Networks

 ### Abstract:
 Sentiment analysis, also known as Opinion Mining has been proven to have many promising applications with extracting and analysing the opinions of users on social media.
 Most of sentiment analysis is able to uncover hidden trends with how users react by assigning semantic associations on units of language such as words and sentences.
 With the use of bidirectional RNN models such as BiLSTM and BiGRU, the accuracy and potential for pattern recognition increased.
 BiRNNs provides surrounding contextual data when analyzing and classifying text including the words and sentences, providing a potential for sentiment analysis to be applied to more subtle forms of opinion in more objective and neutral articles of text like journalism.
 This study uses sentiment anlaysis to analyze the underlying polarity of opinions (strongly positive to strongly negative) within articles of journalism and analyzes the relationship between media outlets, their bias and popularity, and the potential use of narratives and propaganda to within their articles.
 This study provides work for further understanding of how news and media outlets may exert subtle control over information and politics.